SGC Card Grading Review – Is It Better Than PSA?

 Is SGC A Credible Grading Company?

-Despite some of the past controversies, SGC is still viewed in the hobby as one of the top grading companies.
-The top three card grading companies today are considered PSA, SGC, and Beckett Grading Service (BGS)
+Despite some past controversies, SGC is still viewed in the hobby as one of the top grading companies.
+Today, the top three card grading companies are PSA, SGC, and Beckett Grading Service (BGS).

-In terms of accuracy, SGC finished second in our collector survey, behind only PSA (Professional Sports Authenticator).
+Regarding accuracy, SGC finished second in our collector survey, behind only PSA (Professional Sports Authenticator).

 One thing I like about SGC is its transparency.